 They have now submitted a petition to the Court of Session in Edinburgh seeking a judicial review.

-It comes after ministers confirmed rent rises will be capped from April, while evictions will also continue to be banned except under certain circumstances.
+Earlier this week, ministers confirmed the rent freeze will end and rises will instead be capped from April.
+Evictions will continue to be banned except under certain circumstances.

-Private landlords will only be allowed to raise rents by a maximum of 3 per cent from April, but they can apply to Rent Service Scotland to increase the figure to 6 per cent if they have a valid reason.
+Private landlords will only be allowed to raise rents by a maximum of 3 per cent, but they can apply to Rent Service Scotland to increase the figure to 6 per cent if they have a valid reason.